huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 transfer occurring on a given stream without having to close the QUIC connection.

-Servers MUST NOT continue processing a transaction if they receive a RESET_STREAM request from the client before the client indicates the STREAM FIN.
+Servers MUST NOT continue processing a DNS transaction if they receive a RESET_STREAM request from the client before the client indicates the STREAM FIN.
 If the server has not yet sent the response and indicated the STREAM FIN in the response stream or already sent a RESET_STREAM, the server MUST issue a RESET_STREAM to